benmneb/vomad.life/content/chiang-mai-food.md

 Because it's... psychedelic.
 There is "trippy" artwork found on the walls and a very relaxing vibe found in-between them.
 They have shisha's ("hookahs") available to smoke (inside or out) while you're there too.
 The outside seating loses a little of the psychedelic vibe, but, even if it is right next to a main road, the little garden you eat in - pictured below - is pretty nice.

-<prominent-img src="chiang-mai-food/lostlounge" caption="Some hungry travellers choosing their meal before going inside to order."></prominent-img>
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/lostlounge" caption="Some hungry travellers choosing their meal before going inside to order."></prominent-img>

 The menu prices seemed higher than usual, but once our meals arrived we realised why: the serving sizes are also above average.
 We usually had two or three meals to fill us up, but one meal and a smoothie was enough here.

 It's possibly a little too dark inside for some people's tastes, but we liked the unique atmosphere.
 All the inside tables, except one, seemed to be strangely low, which made eating a little awkward.
 As weird as this was, the couches we were sitting on were so comfortable that leaning back and relaxing was even more inviting, and actually made us eat slower than usual.
 (Which is a good thing.)

-<prominent-img src="chiang-mai-food/lostlounge-salad" caption="Massive salad and a smoothie.
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/lostlounge-salad" caption="Massive salad and a smoothie.
 Would you eat more than one of these?"></prominent-img>

 Our meals took the longest to arrive out of anywhere I can remember, it seemed as though they only had one staff member on duty when we were there.
 There was a very friendly kitten that kept us company though, jumping all over us, meowing and cuddling-up on our laps.
 Maybe not that hygienic, but it was good pre-meal entertainment (we passed on the shisha).